 Penalty: $5 000.

 [Section 26A inserted by No. 31 of 2006 s.
-29.]
+29; amended by No. 30 of 2008 s.
+14.]

 27. Moving between 2 private residences

-(1) Private residential property (“property A”) is exempt for an assessment year if —
+(1) Private residential property (property A) is exempt for an assessment year if —

-(a) at midnight on 30 June in the previous financial year, the owner owned property A and another private residential property (“property B”); and
+(a) at midnight on 30 June in the previous financial year, the owner owned property A and another private residential property (property B); and

 (b) property B is exempt for the assessment year because of its use by an individual at midnight on 30 June in the previous financial year as the individual’s primary residence; and